 2. Incorporate your keywords throughout your site

-You should also consider elements like alt tags and meta descriptions.
 That being said, only use keywords where it makes sense.
 Adding them to a page as many times as possible is considered “keyword stuffing” and can damage your chances of ranking well.

 3. Optimize website for mobile search